Survey 2016: Cycling in Taunton

-- 60% of people were regular users, whilst 15% never or infrequently cycled.
+- Six out of ten respondents (60%) are regular cyclists, whilst 15% never or infrequently cycle.

-- 2 top factors that would encourage people to cycle more were cycle friendly road design and better cycle paths.
+- Two top factors that would encourage people to cycle more were cycle friendly road design and better cycle paths.
 Better info about routes and bike security were also highly scored.

 - The favourite reason choosing to cycle was flexibility /convenience.
 Health and environmental benefits also highly rated.
 Non car ownership was far less on a factor.

 - About half of respondents reported theft of bikes or injury whilst cycling.

 - A quarter of people (24%) weren’t aware of the signposted cycle network and many people who were aware had only partial knowledge.

 - Two thirds (67%) thought the network to be of some use, 8% very useful and 14% of no use.
 There were many comments about lack of joined up network, lack of signing and absence of maps.